Mega Man X7: Gameplay

+Mega Man X7 is the first of the two games in the series to have 3D gameplay in addition to the standard 2D style.
+Similar to previous installments, the players must go through an early introduction stage, and then complete eight stages to defeat boss characters and obtain new powers from them.
+Chips must be used immediately after they are gained and cannot be deactivated, nor changed from one playable character to another.
+Once all the chips for that playable character are completely maxed out, that particular character can no longer receive any more chip upgrades and obtain supporting items for the health and weaponry.
 The game also has a New Game Plus feature, by completing the game and saving it, and then starting a new game from loading that particular save file.
 This feature allows for X to become available after the opening stage with any collected armor parts kept and all the chip upgrades from the previous game are retained.